Ejxzdevs/Racitelcom/README.md

         - Access the application via `http://localhost/Racitelcom/public` (if your public directory is in a subdirectory called public) or `http://localhost/Racitelcom/` if the index.php is in the root of the racitelcom folder.

 7. **Access the application:**
-    - Open your web browser and navigate to the configured URL (e.g., `http://racitelcom.test` for Laragon, or `http://localhost/Racitelcom/public` or `http://localhost/Racitelcom/` for XAMPP).
+    - Open your web browser and navigate to the configured URL, such as `http://localhost/Racitelcom/."**`